-When you arrive at your campsite, set up your tent (or have someone do it for you) on a level piece of ground.
+When you arrive at your campsite, set up your tent footprint (or have someone do it for you) on a level piece of ground.
 Make sure there are no spiky plants or stones under your footprint, and clear away any clumps of vegetation.

-Stow your backpack and take out what you will need for the evening: your night time clothes (see below), your toiletries, and of course your backpacking sleeping pad and sleeping bag.
+Stow your backpack and take out what you will need for the evening: your nighttime clothes (see below), your toiletries, and of course your backpacking sleeping pad and sleeping bag.
 Stash your hygiene essentials nearby if its that time of the month.

 Unless you are really short of space, try not to have your sleeping mat right up against the side of the tent: if it gets cold or damp at night, condensation can collect and drip onto you.

 Lay out your sleeping bag so that the fill can “re-loft” (fluff up) after being packed away in your pack all day.

 Find a secure location for your food.
 If you are camping in bear territory, you’ll have a brought a bear bag or canister (won’t you?).

 Wear dry, clean(ish) clothes.
 While it’s not always possible to bring your favorite pajamas from home, do at least bring something in case all your hiking clothes are soaking wet after fording that river.

 Remember, that even on the hottest night, actually being outside can be chilly.
 Well, possibly not if you are camping on a beach at the equator.